 OR

-You’re having some issues that might run away by factory resetting your phone.
+You’re having some issues that might go away by factory resetting your phone.

-Please note that once you hard reset your phone, everything is erased including 3rd party apps (installed from Play Store), Contacts, Photos, Videos, and other user data.
+Please note that once you hard reset your phone, everything is erased, including 3rd party apps (installed from the Play Store), contacts, photos, videos, and other user data.
 It is therefore recommended to backup your important data.
 You can learn how to backup your phone using our detailed guide on Android backup.

-Also, be careful and don’t forget to note down your Google or Samsung Account ID and password if in case you’ve set up the FRP lock.
-Not doing so will not give you access back to your device after you factory reset it.
+Also, be careful and don’t forget to note down your Google or Samsung account ID and password if you’ve set up the FRP lock.
+Not doing so will not give you access to your device after you factory reset it.
 It is therefore recommended to turn off the FRP lock on your phone.
-In case you get to the Google lock screen where it asks for a Google account, then use our frp service.
+If you get to the Google lock screen where it asks for a Google account, then use our FRP service.

-I hope you’d be very careful and do the necessary homework even before you think to format your Samsung device.
+I hope you’ll be very careful and do the necessary homework even before you think about formatting your Samsung device.

 Now let’s move on and get started with the practical guide.

-You’ve 2 options to hard reset your device.
+You’ve got two options to hard reset your device.

 I will explain both in detail with screenshots so that you can easily understand the whole procedure.
 In reality, both methods do the same work and can be applied quickly, and in the end, it totally comes down to your personal preference.